SamanthaSays/samanthasays.github.io/about.md

 layout: default
 title: About
 section: About
 metaDescription: About Samantha Says and her website.
+"I have no prior experience with making websites, so this is a constant learning experience for me!<br>Some parts will look under construction.
+Y'know, because they are."
 metaImage: https://samanthasays.github.io/assets/images/Apples icon.png
 ---